kylewai/Polynomial-Simplification/README.md

 To run:
 * install ocamllex, menhir and ocamlbuild with opam
 * install make (not needed on Linux or Mac)
+* Put any additional tests in the tests directory
 * Run make clean && make tests
+* The results are in the *.out files in the tests directory